Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 Income Tax Calculator: How to Use It

-If you’re prefer a DIY approach or are just seeking a quick estimate before filing, consider using an Income Tax Calculator.
-An Income Tax Calculator is a simple online tool through which businessmen and professionals can calculate their tax liabilities based on income, deductions, and various tax regimes.
+If you prefer a DIY approach or are just seeking a quick estimate before filing, consider using an Income Tax Calculator.
+An Income Tax Calculator is a simple online tool that allows businessmen and professionals to calculate their tax liabilities based on income, deductions, and various tax regimes.

-Income Tax Department of India has also launched an income and tax calculator on its official e-filing portal that helps registered as well as unregistered users calculate their taxes, according to the Income Tax Act, rules, and notifications.
-Moreover, after inputting the income details and deductions, taxpayers can quickly compare their tax liabilities for both the old tax regime and the new tax regime.
+The Income Tax Department of India has also launched an income and tax calculator on its official e-filing portal that helps registered as well as unregistered users calculate their taxes, according to the Income Tax Act, rules, and notifications.
+Moreover, after entering income details and deductions, taxpayers can quickly compare their tax liabilities under both the old and new tax regimes.

 To access the official Income Tax Department’s tax calculator, you can follow these steps: